 A roof is arguably the most important part of a home and can often be forgotten about.
 However, when you have a problem with your roof, you soon know about it!
 Because of this, things can get confusing and pricey when it comes to replacing, fixing, or installing a roof.

-When purchasing sheets for your roof, there may be a few things you would like to know, such as, what types of roofing sheets are available, and how to style and maintain your Roofing Sheets.
+When purchasing roofing sheets there may be a few things you would like to know, such as, what types of sheets are available, and how to style and maintain your roofing sheets.
 Read on to find out how Cladco Roofing Sheets can assist you further in your projects.

 What are the different types of Roofing available?

 Cladco offers four types of Steel Roofing Profiles.
 All of these profiles are available in a range of colours and coatings.

 Cladco 32/1000 Box Profile Roofing Sheets are manufactured with six valleys.
 Each profile/valley is 32mm high.
 32/1000 Box Profile has a 1m coverage when installed.
 This Roofing Sheet is a popular choice for agricultural, commercial and domestic builds thanks to its attractive design and robust strength.

 Cladco 34/1000 Box Profile Roofing Sheet can be manufactured up to nine meters* in length and also has one-meter coverage when lapped.
 34/1000 Box Profile is a high-quality and durable profile.
 With seven ribs and smaller valleys compared to 32/1000, the Sheets have an attractive and rural appearance.

 Cladco 13/3 Corrugated Roofing Sheet, this traditional Sheet is often used as either roofing or Cladding in a range of buildings, from barns and warehouses to homes and sheds.
 Giving 990mm width coverage when installed, the attractive Roofing sheet is a popular choice for various projects.